 Less straightforward, however, are the losses you may incur due to future medical bills.
 Some severe injuries can require years or a lifetime of treatment, which means you will continually face medical bills for a long time.
 Proving future losses can be complicated and often requires the help of medical experts.

 Following a pedestrian accident injury, you may need to spend time in the hospital or simply resting while you recover.
 This commonly results in missed work, which in turn, results in lost income.
 Losing out on even a week’s worth of income can significantly impact your household’s finances and you deserve to be compensated for all lost wages.

 Similar to medical expenses, you can also recover for future lost income.
 At the time of your claim, you still may not be back to work and catastrophic injuries may keep you from ever returning to your previous position.
 You may have to seek a lower-paying job with fewer physical or mental requirements or you may have to rely on disability payments for the rest of your life.
 Future lost earning power is a compensable loss, as well.

 Unlike financial losses, “pain and suffering” is a subjective concept that is much more difficult to quantify.
 However, certain injuries can cause immense physical and emotional pain and suffering, as well as the loss of your normal enjoyment of life.
 An experienced attorney will know how to use expert opinions and other resources to request an appropriate amount for pain and suffering in your specific situation.

 How a Maryland Pedestrian Accident Attorney Can Help You

 The legal team at Alpert Schreyer, LLC, have seen how a pedestrian accident can result in a variety of extensive losses.
 We always fight for the maximum amount of compensation each and every client deserves and have the resources and skill to do so.
-If you would like to schedule a free consultation with one of our Maryland pedestrian accident attorneys, please contact us online or call (844) 632-7274 as soon as possible.
+If you would like to schedule a free case evaluation with one of our Maryland pedestrian accident attorneys, please contact us online or call (844) 632-7274 as soon as possible.